deathpillow/deathpillow.github.io/_posts/2015-06-12-division-of-domestic-data.md

 >"Each party to a divorce or separate maintenance action is hereby enjoined and restrained from selling, encumbering, trading, contracting to sell, or otherwise disposing or removing from Fulton County, any of the property belonging to the parties except in the ordinary course of business."

 The term *property* refers to movable physical property&mdash;things that take up space and have value, monetary or otherwise.
 While one might possess digital things, such as mp3 collections or digital photos, property refers only to physical possessions.
-In short, a computer is property, while its files (save registered intellectual property) are not.
-As many possessions have become digital, this oversight with regards to digital possessions presents a contemporary issue.
+In short, a computer is property, while its files (save registered intellectual property) are not in the context of the Automatic Domestic Standing Order.
+As many possessions have become digital, Article 5 presents an issue for how to account for possessions that have value and can be owned, yet are not physical.

-The other noteworthy aspect is found in Article 6.
+The second point of interest is found in Article 6.
 It reads:

 >"Each party to a divorce, custody, separate maintenance or modification of support action is hereby enjoined and restrained from altering, suspending or terminating any active insurance coverage."

 Like other provisions, Article 6 ensures that existing responsibilities are maintained.
 A spouse cannot cancel any car, health, or life insurance without being in violation of the standing court order, and so in contempt of court.
 We can understand Article 6 as a guarantee against undue burden.
 Since insurance is compulsory[^2] in many instances, canceling said insurance conscripts another into purchasing new insurance.
 If we understand Article 6 as a guarantee against undue burden, then other subscriptions seem to require stipulation.
 As many professions and schooling require internet connectivity and/or mobile phones, cancellation of these services might be viewed as undue burden.
+Again, the Automatic Domestic Standing Order presents an issue for how to account for the cancellation of services that lead to undue burden.

 ##Framing##

 Given the discussion of Article 5 and 6 of the Automatic Domestic Standing Order of Fulton County, the project speculates:

->How would provisions within an Automatic Domestic Standing Order that accommodate shared digital possessions and digital infrastructure be reflected in the process of divorce?
-And, how would such provisions impact our everyday use of computational technologies that are subject to local, state, or federal rules around contractual obligation (e.g. marriage)?
+>How would provisions within an Automatic Domestic Standing Order accommodate shared digital possessions, services, and infrastructures during the process of divorce?

+While this question could be answered in a very direct way, the project explores the way digital objects&mdash;files, folders, profiles, servers, queries, and so on&mdash;might become expressive of the local, state, or federal rules around the contractual obligations of marriage and the litigious implications of dividing property during divorce.

 <figure>
 	<img src="/images/ddd/final/documents/DDD-standing-order-full-01.png">